SABMiller readies jumbo loan for new Fosters bid

 "Investment-grade companies with a proven track record of being able to access different capital products will be fine," a senior loan syndicator said.

-SABMiller was in talks with banks in June over a possible $9 billion financing to back its initial A$4.90 per share bid.
+SABMiller was in talks with banks in June over a possible $9 billion (5 billion pounds) financing to back its initial A$4.90 per share bid.

-The company said at the time that it intended to fund its A$9.5 billion ($9.7 billion) all-cash bid for Fosters with new debt and an existing $2.5 billion loan.
+The company said at the time that it intended to fund its A$9.5 billion $9.7 billion (5.9 billion pounds) all-cash bid for Fosters with new debt and an existing $2.5 billion loan.

 SABMiller, which is arranging the loan itself, is inviting banks to join advisers JP Morgan, Royal Bank of Scotland and Morgan Stanley, a second banker said.